Jane Scott (rock critic): Career history

 By May 1966, Scott's "Teen Time" column became a five-page cornerstone for a new idea in The Plain Dealer, a tab format entertainment section called "Go With The Plain Dealer."
 Published every Friday, the "Go" name lasted only four weeks and was renamed "The Action Tab."
 That name changed again to the present "Friday Magazine" on June 4, 1976.
 Throughout the 1970s, 1980s and 1990s she wrote the weekly "What's Happening" column in The Plain Dealer's Friday Magazine, along with regular artist interviews, album reviews and concert reviews.
 She appreciated all forms of rock and made friends of many musicians.
 Lou Reed said she was one of the only people to treat him with respect in his early years as a performer; Lyle Lovett called her a "true friend"; she herself often told the story of accompanying Jimi Hendrix to buy a blue Corvette.

 In 1987, The Plain Dealer attempted to replace Scott but was met with strong public outcry and backlash, including feature stories in People Magazine, MTV News and The Wall Street Journal, resulting in the newspaper's editors backing down from their plans.
 Scott was inducted in 1991 into the Cleveland Press Club Hall Of Fame.
 Scott retired in April 2002, after 50 years at The Plain Dealer.
 Scott estimated that she had attended over 10,000 concerts and music events during her career.
 Jane's signature interview question was: 'What was the name of your high school?'

+Scott died on July 4, 2011, of complications of Alzheimer's disease.